rrobetti/igbodb/README.md

 https://github.com/linxGnu/grocksdb

+## Sharding
+Efficent sharding mechanism based on Cocroach DB.
+Need more research on best way to do it.

+## Report only nodes
+Querying can be slow in some scenarios where multiple joins and traversals of object trees are required.
+Indexing is managed as a separated module and can be deployed as a separated node or group of nodes.

 ## Implementation details
 Client do any translation work required
 Client always adhere to simplicity for the language it is used in